-The Center for Grief & Loss offers specialized therapy for complicated grief, trauma and life transitions.
+The Center for Grief & Loss offers specialized therapy for complicated grief, trauma, and life transitions.
 All of our staff are clinically trained mental health therapists, which allows us to competently work with a variety of concerns for which individuals and families seek mental health care.
-Our staff is particularly passionate about and experienced in helping individuals and families experiencing healing and growth from grief and trauma.
+Our staff is particularly passionate and experienced in helping individuals and families experiencing healing and growth from grief and trauma.

 The Center for Grief & Loss provides services specific to loss and trauma: